Build a Consistent Sleep Routine with Therapy

-Sleep is essential for mental clarity, emotional balance, and overall health—but for many, getting quality rest is easier said than done.
+Sleep is essential for mental clarity, emotional balance, and overall health.
+For many, however, getting quality rest is easier said than done.
 Whether you struggle with falling asleep, staying asleep, or waking up groggy, one thing remains true: consistency is key to better sleep.
-And when it comes to building and sticking to a regular sleep schedule, behavioral therapy offers practical, science-backed strategies that work.
+When it comes to building and sticking to a regular sleep schedule, behavioral therapy offers practical, science-backed strategies that work.

-In this post, we'll explore why consistency matters for your sleep, and how you can use behavioral therapy techniques to create lasting, healthy sleep habits.
+In this post, we will explore why consistency matters for your sleep and how you can use behavioral therapy techniques to create lasting, healthy sleep habits.

 Why a Consistent Sleep Schedule Matters